biocorecrg/vectorQC/README.md

 **!!Important!!** when specifying the parameters **reads** by command line you should use **"quotation marks"**.
 Be careful with file names as the naming can vary among facilities, instruments, etc.

 ### Inserts (param _inserts_ in the file _params.config_)
 A custom fasta file with the header containing the name of the inserted genes/DNA.
+No whithe-spaces are allowed in the fasta header!

 An example can be found in:

     examples/inserts/genes.fa